-Section 47 of the Planning Act allows you as the Minister of Municipal Affairs and Housing ("Minister") to make "Minister's Zoning Orders" ("MZOs"), to govern land uses within areas subject to the order.
+Section 47 of the Planning Act allows the Minister of Municipal Affairs and Housing ("Minister") to make "Minister's Zoning Orders" ("MZOs"), to govern land uses within areas subject to the order.
 We note that significant acres of farmland have been lost to development because of Minister's Zoning Orders (MZOs) to date.

-As you know, OFA is a strong advocate for the protection of Ontario's farmlands for their long-term ability to produce food, fibre, fuel, flowers, and nursery stock, not only for Ontario's growing population, but also for consumers beyond our borders.
+OFA is a strong advocate for the protection of Ontario's farmlands for their long-term ability to produce food, fibre, fuel, flowers, and nursery stock, not only for Ontario's growing population, but also for consumers beyond our borders.